gunesmes/rf-workshop-bilbao/examples/06-Wopee-assistant/README.md

-# Example 6: Visual validation with Wopee Assistant
+# Example 6 (demo): Visual validation with Wopee Assistant

 ## About Wopee Assistant